 Saadiyat Island Beach Culture

-My first stop upon arrival are the unspoiled beaches of Saadiyat Island.
+My first stop upon arrival is the unspoiled beaches of Saadiyat Island.
 Bringing new meaning to the term ‘beach culture,’ this outer island of Abu Dhabi offers a mix of luxury resorts, as well as the highly anticipated Louvre Abu Dhabi, the first institution of what will become an entire museum district.

 I’m staying at the new Jumeirah at Saadiyat Island Resort.
 This low-rise beachfront property offers a contemporary take on Arabian design and my guestroom, with its floor-to-ceiling windows and beach house vibe offers balcony views of the resort’s three pools, protected dunes, and Arabian Gulf.